Jeep Wrangler extended warranty coverage

 How long does a Jeep extended warranty last?

-Depending on the level of coverage, Jeep’s extended warranties are effective from five to eight years.
+Depending on the level of coverage, Jeep’s extended warranties are effective from three to eight years.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: